Tang imperialhot springs,without the show-mob.

 And the warm spring.

-A short cable car or twenty-minute walk up the hillside above the palace, to the Daoist temple at the top of Lishan and the original warm-water spring.
-Most day-tour itineraries can't fit this in.
+A short cable car or a twenty-minute walk up the hillside above the palace, to the Daoist temple at the top of Lishan and the original warm-water spring that feeds the whole site.
+A quieter layer to the visit, with views across the Wei valley back toward Xi'an.

 The Xi'an Incident